kennsippell/medic-satellite/README.md

 3. Create some local aliases to work from in `/etc/hosts`.
 ```
 127.0.0.1       upstream
+127.0.0.1       satellite
 127.0.0.1       dev.satellite.local
-127.0.0.1       satellite
 127.0.0.1       couch
 ```
-4. Run `docker-compose up` in this directory.
+4. Run `npm run compose -- up` in this directory.
 Wait a bit for everything to spin up.

 You're now ready!